Click on the guide below for more information

 Visitors who are unwell are asked to stay away from the Hospital and call instead.
 If someone planning to visit you has any of the following unexplained symptoms – cough, fever, runny nose, sore throat or diarrhea – please ask them to not visit.

 At any time, visiting may be restricted subject to the discretion of the healthcare provider.
-Some units, such as the Rotary Club of Guelph Family Birthing Unit and the Bob Ireland Family Critical Care Unit have unique visiting hours and restrictions.
+Some units, such as our Bob Ireland Family Intensive Care Unit have unique visiting hours and restrictions.
 Please ask your healthcare provider for details.

-Who can visit in the Critical Care Unit?
+Who can visit in the Intensive Care Unit?

 Family, as defined by the patient and/or decision maker.